A lifetime of fundraising has led her to Camp Okizu — and a leading role in supporting families with childhood cancer.

 Sparrow, 50, lives in an Eichler-built home in Lucas Valley with her husband, Paul, a writer, and their two daughters, Claudia, 15, who goes to Terra Linda High School and is a member of the Marin Environmental Leadership Program, and Annika, 16, who attends the Marin School of the Arts, a musical theater program at Novato High School.
 For more than 25 years in the Bay Area, Sparrow has been active in fundraising, including major drives for the California Academy of Sciences and the San Francisco Ballet, and she worked with the late Warren and Chris Hellman on philanthropic projects.

-What are typical activities?
-Gosh, just about everything that any summer camp would offer: there’s a ropes course, there’s archery, boating, hiking, fishing and nightly campfires.
+Gosh, just about everything that any summer camp would offer: there’s a ropes course, there’s archery, boating, hiking, fishing, and nightly campfires.
 A really popular activity is called Baseball Lunch.
-It takes place on day two, when campers often get homesick.
+It takes place on day two when campers often get homesick.
 What makes it fun is everyone wears their favorite baseball shirts and caps and the counselors mime a baseball game in the lodge and that’s followed by counselors acting as ballpark vendors while the campers cheer for hot dogs and Cracker Jacks.
 Counselors throw goodies that campers have to catch before eating them.
 There is loud music and everyone loves it.